People skills are an essential part of work, life, and social success. When you have strong people skills, you are better able to:

 - Ambivalence kills relationships.
 If you are ambivalent about the people in your life or the activities in your life, you will never be able to be a leader.
 I believe that ambivalence is the root cause of frenemies.

 - Aimlessness: Leaders have direction.
-They have goals, plans and strategic paths.
-This guides their actions — making them more purposeful AND helps others follow.
+They have goals, plans, and strategic paths.
+This guides their actions — making them more purposeful, AND it helps others follow.

 Leaders fight the 3 A’s: